 You will need to let this mattress air out before use, which is true of most memory foam mattresses.
 While most people were ready to use this mattress after a day or two of ventilation, a few people were still bothered by off-gassing after a week or more of unpacking.
 While the mattress is CertiPur-certified, this is something to consider if you’re sensitive to scents.

-This queen size mattress for under $200 is comfortable enough to sleep on every night but is also great for a guest room.
+This queen size mattress is comfortable enough to sleep on every night but is also great for a guest room.
 At this price point, you won’t get independently encased coils to minimize the transfer of movement or edge support, but people still find this mattress to be comfortable and worth the price.

 The Live & Sleep Ultra mattress is often compared to far more expensive Tempur-Pedic mattresses, but at a fraction of the price.
 It offers medium-firm support that most people find to be supportive without being squishy or rock hard.
 One thing that is often recommended by users is to use firm support (like a box spring) under this mattress to keep the mattress from sagging in spots.
 If you opt for a slatted bed base, make sure that the slats are relatively close together to provide enough support.

 Many reviewers report sleeping well and receiving good support from this queen mattress even after a year or more of use.
 Note that it may take a few days to adjust to the feel of this bed—more than one person experienced a few nights of soreness as their body adjusted, but now they sleep better than they ever have.

 Memory foam mattresses have been taking the Internet by storm since they offer savings, easy shipping, and comfort.
 The Zinus Memory Foam 12-inch Green Tea Queen Mattress reigns supreme in terms of comfort and value, according to the tens of thousands of positive online reviews.